PeymanKh/maze_navigator_agent/README.md

 This module is where everything begins for the maze solver application.
 It introduces a class called MainApp that gets everything ready for users to interact with the maze.
 When MainApp starts, it sets up a visual interface for the maze, where users can create mazes, pick how they want to solve them, and see the solution unfold step by step.

+<a name="app"></a>
+## 6. How to Run The App
+Ensure you have Python 3 installed on your computer.
+You should download five modules and save them in a single folder.
+Any integrated development environment (IDE) can be used to run the codes, and you can view the application by executing the main.py code.

+<a name="credits"></a>
+## 7. Reference
+Russell, S., & Norvig, P. (1995). ***Artificial Intelligence: A Modern Approach***.